Zilliqa/zilliqa-rosetta/README.md

 * whitelisting keypair (if key based whitelisting only)
 * Keypair will be in format: `<public key> <private key>`

-You can generate the seednode keypair after building the dockerfile by running the following command Note that you can run the docker command without the output redirection if you want to generate the whitelisting keypair, but do store the output in a secure location
+You can generate the seednode keypair after building the dockerfile by running the following command<br />
+Note that you can run the docker command without the output redirection if you want to generate the whitelisting keypair, but do store the output in a secure location
 ```shell script
 mkdir secrets